nchenderson/elements-nonpar-stat/docs/11-kernel-regression.md

-* The reason this is called the "$C_{p}$ statistic" is that in the case of a linear regression model with $p$ covariates, we have $\hat{\mathbf{m}} = \mathbf{X}(\mathbf{X}^{T}\mathbf{X})^{-1}\mathbf{X}^{T}\mathbf{Y}$ and $\textrm{tr}\{ \mathbf{X}(\mathbf{X}^{T}\mathbf{X})^{-1}\mathbf{X}^{T}  \}$ so an estimator of the PAMSE would be
+* The reason this is called the "$C_{p}$ statistic" is that in the case of a linear regression model with $p$ covariates, we have $\hat{\mathbf{m}} = \mathbf{X}(\mathbf{X}^{T}\mathbf{X})^{-1}\mathbf{X}^{T}\mathbf{Y}$ and $\textrm{tr}\{ \mathbf{X}(\mathbf{X}^{T}\mathbf{X})^{-1}\mathbf{X}^{T}  \}$ so an estimator of the PMASE would be
 \begin{equation}
 C_{p} = \sum_{i=1}^{n}\{ Y_{i} - \hat{m}_{h_{n}}(x_{i}) \}^{2}  + \frac{2\hat{\sigma}^{2}}{n}p  \nonumber
 \end{equation}